§ 01

 Will my existing HTML form work without changes?
 Yes. splitforms accepts the same encoding (`application/x-www-form-urlencoded` and `multipart/form-data`).
 The only change is the action URL.

-Does splitforms support file uploads on the free tier?
+Does splitforms support file uploads?
 Yes.
-File uploads work on every plan, including free.
+File uploads work when Storage is connected.

-What about webhooks? splitforms includes signed webhooks with retries on every plan, including free.
+What about webhooks? splitforms unlocks signed webhooks with retries on Starter and above.